-I am a New York State-licensed clinical psychologist with extensive experience with children and adults from many different backgrounds.
-I founded Small Brooklyn in 2013 after I noticed a need for Brooklyn-based psychological assessment services, especially outside of Park Slope and Downtown Brooklyn.
+I am a New York State-licensed clinical neuropsychologist with extensive experience with children and adults from many different backgrounds.
+I founded Small Brooklyn in 2013 after I noticed a need for Brooklyn-based psychological services, especially outside of Park Slope and Downtown Brooklyn.
 I'm so excited to be working in my own backyard, with many of my long-time neighbors and beloved Brooklyn institutions.

 I earned my BA in Psychology from Cornell University and my MBA in Organizational Behavior from Suffolk University in Boston.
 In 2010, I